-A Golf Club Fitting at The Golf Center at the Highlands explores your relationship with your golf clubs to find how and where you might improve your game through equipment.
+A Golf Club Fitting at The Golf Center at the Highlands explores your relationship with your golf clubs.
+We look at where we can improve your game through equipment.
 If game improvement is not possible through equipment, you will not be encouraged to purchase new equipment.
-I offer a service and charge a fee for it.
-As part of that service, I will look at your swing and may make coaching and fitness recommendations.
+We offer a service and charge a fee for it.
+As part of that service, we will look at your swing and may make coaching and fitness recommendations.

 The question facing a club fitter - fit the swing or fit for swing improvement.
-Most choose to fit the swing.
-It is easier to sell clubs that way.
-It requires less training.
-I offer a choice.
+Most choose to fit the swing, we offer a choice.
 The weight, length, lie angle, balance and style of your clubs are going to shape your swing.
 If you are after game improvement, then fit, fitness and form must all be considered.

-My fitting system has an extensive selection of shafts.
+Our fitting system has an extensive selection of shafts.
 All of the bend profile options in the full range of weights and stiffness are available for your fitting experience.
 You will not be limited to the small selection of stock shafts typically available in a fitting cart.
-As the chief editor of Golf Shaft Reviews I have a unique understanding of all of the latest shaft designs, their evolution and the shaft designs that have, over many years, become the legacy standards.
-You will have a truly unique experience.
+As the reviewers and editors of GOLF SHAFT REVIEWS we have a unique understanding of all of the latest shaft designs, their evolution and the shaft designs that have, over many years, become the legacy standards.
+You will have a truly unique club fitting experience.

 Your driver is a unique club that you swing differently from all the other clubs in your bag.
 The ball is teed up, angle of attack will add or remove loft.
 During the fitting we look at loft and angle of attack to find the right combination of ball launch angle and spin to maximize distance and accuracy.
-The heads I work with have both variable and movable weights.
-It never fails to amaze me how very small changes to head weight and center of gravity affect the delivery of the driver head to the ball.
-My driver fitting system of over 150 shafts was selected to create a wide range of shaft profile, weight and stiffness options for all golfers needs and budgets.
-My close relationships with the shaft companies results in early access to the latest designs.
-To learn more about shafts, look at my Golf Shaft Reviews website.
+Very small changes to head weight and center of gravity affect the delivery of the driver head to the ball.
+Our driver fitting system shafts are selected to create a wide range of shaft profile, weight and stiffness options for all golfers needs and budgets.

-Properly fit fairway clubs create that potential.
-I have assembled a large collection of fairway shafts to create accuracy and control flighting.
-My selections tend to be mid to low torque designs, with a range of weigths to promote a sweeping swing.
-This year every brand has copied the Adams compression slot technology in some manner.
-If you do not have a fairway head with this technology you are leaving yards on the fairway.
+We have assembled a collection of mid to low torque fairway shafts to create accuracy and control flighting.
+We have a range of weigths to promote a sweeping swing.
 If you have never experienced a tour quality shaft in a fairway you have no idea what you are missing.

 Professional golfers use premium driver shafts in their fairways, they fit the hardest club in the bag to hit with the same quality shafts they use in their drivers.
 It is little wonder that the typical fairway I see, which was purchased for less than the cost of a decent shaft delivers inconsistent results.
 For most of us, finding that great shaft fit is not something that needs to happen more than once.
 We might change fairway heads on that shaft, but the investment in a good shaft will have a long term benefit.

-As our clubs get longer our swing plane tends to get flatter.
+As our clubs get longer our swing plane gets flatter.
 This results in strike errors that are increasingly horizontal.
 The face design of hybrids are radiused like drivers and fairways and impart a corrective gear effect spin to heel and toe strikes.
 In addition, the low, rearward positioning of the center of gravity adds stability to the head and launch trajectory to the ball.

 Face bulge has been designed into golf clubs since the 1880's.
 In 1946 the A.G Spalding & Bros.
 Company filed a patent on the optimum bulge radius of a golf club head.
 As the center of gravity of a head moves back away from the face, a bulged face will apply corrective gear effect spin to the ball to compensate for an off center hit.

-An iron fitting must start with a discussion of objectives.
+We start iron fittings with a discussion of objectives.
 Fit the swing or fit to fix the swing?
-As a TPI Certified Golf Fitness Instructor, I have cross trained to evaluate your swing compatability with iron head designs.
 Weight, Length, Grip Size, Head Design, Lie, Loft - all must fit your swing, your fitness and your objectives for your game.
 Once your clubs are delivered, you can book another session for distance and gap analysis.
 Our fitting systems include the factory carts from all the major brands.
 In addition we have added to some of those carts shafts not available in the carts or offered by the factory.

 Custom grinds, once available only to golf professionals, are now available from many brands.
 Understanding these grinds and how they fit your game and course conditions can be confusing without the assistance of a professional fitter that understands wedge grinding.